Personal Injury

 What types of Injuries Can Happen When Using Exercise Equipment?

-Exercise and sports equipment are very prone to causing injuries that result from their defects.
+Exercise Equipment Product Liability is based on equipment that are very prone to causing injuries that result from their defects.
 Whether the accident happened at a gym, or at your own home, those involving exercise equipment can result in some of the most devastating injuries that arise from their defects, due to the nature of these products.
 These products cause tens of thousands of injuries every year, and some specific types of exercise equipment, such as treadmills, are among the most recalled products in America.

-When are the Producers of Exercise Equipment Liable for Damages Caused by Faulty Products?
+When are the Producers of Exercise Equipment Liable for Damages from Faulty Products?

 Examples of Situations Where A Manufacture Could Be Liable for Damages Sustained Due to Defective Exercise Equipment